Maxhebda/SudokuMaxSolver/README.md

 * The project is created only by me and I do not use any outside help because such help does not exist.
 * I am looking for solutions and creating my own algorithms for manual Sudoku solving.
 * Completed algorithm using the "twins" method [link1](https://www.sudokudragon.com/guidehiddentwins.htm) [link2](http://dwojcik.ugu.pl/sudoku/basic/ns.php)
+* Completed algorithm using the "XY-Wings" methods [link](http://dwojcik.ugu.pl/sudoku/tough/xywing.php)
-* I am currently working on creating an algorithm using the "XY-Wings" methods [link](http://dwojcik.ugu.pl/sudoku/tough/xywing.php) (algorithm 80% complete)
+* I am currently working on creating an algorithm using the "Double Forcing Chains" methods [link](http://hodoku.sourceforge.net/en/tech_chains.php) (algorithm 60% complete)
 * In the future, I plan to rewrite the program for android.

 ## The program is under construction :